patmo141/object_alignment/README.md

 # 'Object Alignment':

-Iterative closest point alignment addon for Blender, Slight update from patmo's repo so that it works for Blender 3.2.2
+Iterative closest point alignment addon for Blender Small update from patmo's repo so that it works for Blender 3.2.2

 # Instructions for Use: